New Jersey man caught driving 142 mph in 65 mph zone, police say

 "When asked why he was traveling at that speed, Joseph stated that he was traveling home to New Jersey," read a statement from New Hampshire State Police.

-Joseph, whom police say was driving a 2018 Jeep Grand Cherokee Trail Hawk, was charged with one count of reckless operation and is scheduled to appear in court in September.
+Joseph, who was driving a 2018 Jeep Grand Cherokee Trail Hawk, was charged with one count of reckless operation and is scheduled to appear in court in September.

 Fox News’ Kira Grant contributed to this report.